TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 ## Recommendations

-#### 1. Increase Inventory for High-Demand Drugs (Antiallergies, Antidiabetic)

-Ensuring a stable supply of essential medications, particularly antiallergic and antidiabetic drugs, is crucial to meeting patient demand and avoiding stockouts.
-These categories of drugs are consistently in high demand , with the former, due to the harmattan season, and the latter due to the prevalence of diabetes.
+1. Ensure a stable supply of high-demand drugs, especially antiallergic (during harmattan) and antidiabetic medications, to meet patient needs and avoid stockouts.

-#### 2. Optimize Procurement Strategies to Reduce Drug Costs

-To optimize procurement and reduce drug costs,  prices with existing suppliers can be negotiated better to secure bulk purchase discounts and flexible payment terms.
-Exploring new suppliers through market research can also help identify cost-effective options while maintaining quality standards.
-Additionally, buying in bulk for high-demand drugs with long shelf lives lowers per-unit costs and ensures a steady supply, preventing stockouts and enhancing cost efficiency.
+2. Reduce drug costs by negotiating better terms with current suppliers, sourcing affordable alternatives through market research, and purchasing high-demand, long-shelf-life drugs in bulk.

-#### 3. Apply FEFO Rule (First Expiry, First Out) to Prevent Drug Expiry
+3. Prevent drug wastage by applying the FEFO (First Expiry, First Out) rule to prioritize the dispensing of medications nearing expiration.

-The First Expiry, First Out (FEFO) rule ensures that medications with the nearest expiration dates are dispensed first, preventing waste due to expired stock.